arslanabbasi/Apps-on-PKS/contour-ingress/README.md

 - PKS v1.2+
 - NSX-T v2.3+
 - A PKS plan with at least 1 master and 2 worker nodes
-- Make sure that the k8s cluster is deployed with priviliged access.
-Deployment of nginx will fail otherwise
+- Make sure that the k8s cluster is deployed with priviliged access

 ## Overview